Board of Directors

 Gibson, Dunn & Crutcher LLP

-Jennifer L. Brockett – President of the Board of Directors
+Randall L. Jackson – Vice President of the Board of Directors

 Jennifer L. Brockett is a partner at Davis Wright Tremaine LLP.
 Jennifer practices in business torts and intellectual property litigation.
 She has a depth of experience in trade secret litigation and counseling, and is one of the primary drafters of the CACI Model Jury Instructions regarding trade secrets, required for use in all trade secret matters tried in California.
 She received her A.B. in Economics from Occidental College and her J.D. from UCLA School of Law.

-Matt Cave is a litigation associate at Morrison & Foerster in Los Angeles.
-He focuses on defending companies against class-action lawsuits and high-stakes securities litigation.
-Prior to joining Morrison & Foerster, he was an associate at Simpson Thacher & Bartlett, as well as a law clerk to the Honorable Alicemarie H. Stotler and Honorable James V. Selna, both U.S. District Judges for the Central District of California.
+He was previously a litigation associate at Morrison & Foerster where he focused on defending companies against class-action lawsuits and high-stakes securities litigation.
+Prior to that, he was an associate at Simpson Thacher & Bartlett, as well as a law clerk to the Honorable Alicemarie H. Stotler and Honorable James V. Selna, both U.S. District Judges for the Central District of California.
 Mr. Cave graduated from the University of Michigan and received his J.D. from the USC Gould School of Law.

 Jaime Guerrero is a partner at Foley & Lardner LLP and a member of the firm’s Securities Litigation & White Collar Practice.
 Mr. Guerrero focuses in the areas of government enforcement actions, white collar criminal defense, accounting litigation, securities litigation, and partnership disputes.
 Mr. Guerrero is well-versed in accounting issues in light of his prior experience as a public accountant with Deloitte & Touche LLP before entering law school.
 Prior to joining Foley, Mr. Guerrero was an Assistant United States Attorney in the Criminal Division of the U.S. Attorney’s Office in Los Angeles, where he investigated and tried before juries different types of federal criminal cases.
 Mr. Guerrero served as a law clerk for the Honorable Robert J. Kelleher, United States District Judge for the Central District of California, in Los Angeles, California.
 Mr. Guerrero earned his J.D. from UCLA School of Law and his undergraduate degree from the University of California, Berkeley, Haas Undergraduate School of Business.